BHFock/git-cl/docs/tutorial.md

 This will show all files, including those with status codes like `[UU]` (unmerged) or `[T ]` (type change).

+### Can I reuse a changelist name later?

+Yes.
+If the changelist was deleted after a stage or commit, you can create a new one with the same name — it's just a label, not a persistent identity.

 [↑ Back to top](#git-cl-a-git-subcommand-for-changelist-management)

 ## 5. Command Summary